Olectra wins 50 EV bus order from GSRTC | Business

 Olectra wins 50 EV bus order from GSRTC

-Olectra Greentech has received the letter of award from Gujarat State Road Transport Corporation (GSRTC) for 50 No.s 9-meter electric buses.
+HYDERABAD, India, Aug.
+16, 2021 PRNewswire -- Olectra Greentech has received the letter of award from Gujarat State Road Transport Corporation GSRTC for 50 No.s 9-meter electric buses.
+We are happy to announce that we have bagged 50 electric buses order from Gujarat State Road Transport Corporation.

 - Country: